newtonhonk/dosMarkable/README.md

 ---
 ## Installation:

-1) Set up folders, for an example: c:/Users/Username/Programs/dosMarkable
+1) Create a folder on your harddrive, for an example: c:/Users/Username/Programs/dosMarkable
 - within this folder create the following folders:
   - Backup
   - Splashscreens